lidofinance/lido-improvement-proposals/LIPS/lip-29.md

 - approved to be transferred by `CSAccounting.sol` (stETH, wstETH);
 - included in permit data approving transfers by `CSAccounting.sol` (stETH, wstETH);

+`VettedGate.sol` allows each vetted address a one-time operation of Node Operator creation or Node Operator type claim for the existing Node Operator.
+If one of the operations is performed, the other can not be used.

 #### Upload deposit data

 ![upload-dd](./assets/lip-29/upload-dd.png)